adam-versed/agentic-ide-toolbox/documentation-tasks/kb-generator.md

 ## Overview

-Your task is to create concise, well-structured knowledge base documents to provide guard rails for automated processes.
+Your task is to create comprehensive, question led, well-structured knowledge base documents to provide guard rails for automated processes.
 These documents should serve as authoritative references that offer practical implementation guidance.
 All of your output is factual, you must not hallucinate any of your content detail.

 ## Step 1 Silently verify dependencies